 MOTIVATION AND CAUSATION

 If a plaintiff can make the required threshold showing that he or she engaged in protected activity, the remaining issues focus on the questions of motivation and causation: was the plaintiff’s employment terminated or otherwise impaired because of his or her protected activity?
 In Mt.
 Healthy City School Dist. v.
 Doyle, 429 U.S. 274, 287 (1977), the Supreme Court introduced the “motivating-factor”/”same-decision” burden shifting format in First Amendment retaliation cases.
 On the issue of causation, it also should be noted that the Eighth Circuit has allowed a claim against a defendant who recommended the plaintiff’s dismissal but lacked final decision-making authority.
 Darnell v.
 Ford, 903 F.2d 556, 561-62 (8th Cir.
 1990).
 The Eighth Circuit also has allowed a claim against a school board for unknowingly carrying out a school principal’s retaliatory recommendation.
 Cox v.
 Dardanelle Pub.
 School Dist., 790 F.2d 668, 676 (8th Cir.
 1986).
 In Waters v.
 Churchill, 511 U.S. 661 (1994), the Supreme Court ruled that a public employer does not violate the First Amendment if it honestly and reasonably believes reports by coworkers of unprotected conduct by the plaintiff; the Supreme Court did not address the situation where the public employer relied upon the tainted recommendation of a management-level employee.
+Municipal liability under §1983 attaches when a municipal officer with final authority to act makes a “deliberate choice to follow a course of action…from among various alternatives.”
+Soltesz v.
+Rushmore Plaza Civic Ctr., 847 F.3d 941, 946 (8th Cir.
+2017).
+When a subordinate makes a decision that is subject to review and the authorized policymakers approve the decision and the basis for the decision, that ratification may be chargeable to the municipality.
+Gustilo v.
+Hennepin Healthcare System, Inc., 122 F.4th 1012, 1018-20 (8th Cir.
+2024).
+The identification of final policymakers is a question of law for the court to decide before the case is submitted to a jury, but ratification is a fact question for the jury.
+Gustilo v.
+Hennepin Healthcare System, Inc., 122 F.4th 1012, 1018-20 (8th Cir.
+2024); Soltesz v.
+Rushmore Plaza Civic Ctr., 847 F.3d 941, 946 -47(8th Cir.
+2017).

 13.40 ELEMENTS OF CLAIM: FIRST AMENDMENT RETALIATION (42 U.S.C. § 1983)